NextEra Energy 2026 Analysis: A Strategic Plan to Power the AI & Data Center Boom

 Positive Market Hypothesis (Mainstream Adoption, Lower Risk)

-Q4 2025: Strategic Partnerships Drive Unprecedented Commercial Surge
+Q4 2025: Landmark Partnerships Drive Unprecedented Activity Surge

 Emerging Themes and Technological Readiness